nw236/lammps_tutorials/README.md

 * Introduce fixed to create changes.
 Example here heating and cooling a system
 * Introducing regions, using these to influence parts of the structure.
 Here melting on half
 * Introducing Monte Carlo steps to equilibrate a binary system
+* Using lammps from python, access data from within lammps in python script